5 healthy lifestyle tips for chubby people

 Look for a variety of colors in fruits and vegetables

-Different color produce doesn’t just make for a good centerpiece, the colors actually mean something.
+Different colors don’t just make for a good centerpiece, the colors actually mean something.
 Here are some of different fruit and veggie colors:

 - White (Bananas)